Reasons to trek off-the-beaten-track

 Silencio Valley & Bader Valley

-These valleys are off-limits to self-guided hikers so receive significantly fewer visitors in comparison to the main trails in the Park.
+These valleys are off-limits to self-guided hikers, so receive significantly fewer visitors in comparison to the main trails in the park.

 The Silencio Valley is located at the top of the Ascencio Valley (commonly hiked by those visiting the Base of the Towers).
 Break from the main trail at the top of the valley, continuing north to the mighty granite faces of Cerro Fortaleza (2688m) and Cerro Escudo aka "The Shield" (2240m), both very popular with climbers.
-Cerro Tridente (1978m), the famous triple-peak is also situated here.
+Cerro Tridente (1978m), the famous triple-peak, is also situated here.

 Located in the dense forest west of Torres del Paine, the Pingo Valley follows the Pingo River towards the South Patagonian Ice Cap.
 The valley remains perfectly preserved, untouched by the devastating forest fires of 2012, so the moss, lichen and ferns have flourished.
-Palaeontologists have also discovered an abundance of ancient marine fossils dating back 250 million years ago in this area of the Park.
-Wild baguales (bulls) run free in the valley and their nighttime shrieks give this whole area a very pre-historic feel.
+Palaeontologists have also discovered an abundance of ancient marine fossils dating back 250 million years ago in this area of the park.
+Wild baguales (bulls) roam free in the valley and their nighttime shrieks give this whole area a very pre-historic feel.
 The Pingo Valley is Torres del Paine's very own answer to Jurassic Park!

 Many people choose to hike the main trails alone and then meet a guide to trek up to the ridges and peaks that few have the privilege of experiencing.
-Out here you'll need to be prepared to camp and handle some demanding terrain.
+Out here, you'll need to be prepared to camp and handle some demanding terrain.